protofire/Cardano-Developer-Studio/examples/README.md

    import qualified Helpers.OffChainEval              as OffChainEval
    ```

-## Testing Functions

-The project also includes functions for testing resource usage and transaction
-sizes.
-These functions help ensure that your contracts are efficient and comply
-with the constraints of the Plutus platform.

-## Examples
+## Smart Contract Examples

-The directory `./examples` contains a collection of examples for Plutus
+The directories `./examples/Policies` and `./examples/Validators` contains a collection of examples
-validator contracts and minting policies, along with their corresponding tests.
+for Plutus minting policies and validator contracts, along with their corresponding tests.
 Each contract example is organized into its own directory with the following
 structure: